Fathers & Sons // The Patrol Series

 Bear Country — Canisters Required

 Panthertown is a designated bear sanctuary, and the U.S. Forest Service now requires bear-resistant food containers for all overnight camping.
-All food, trash, and scented items (sunscreen, toothpaste, soap) must go in an approved bear canister at night — not in your tent, not in a bag on the ground.
-The BearVault BV500 fits 3-4 days of food for two and is the most common option.
-One canister per father-son pair.
+All food, trash, and scented items (sunscreen, toothpaste, soap) must go in an approved container at night — not in your tent, not in a bag on the ground.
+A BearVault BV500 or an Ursack both work.
+Both are sold at REI and other outfitters.
+One per father-son pair.
 Set it on the ground 200+ feet from camp at night.

 Carrying tip: The bear canister doesn't nest well inside most packs.
 Many hikers strap it to the top of their pack using the lid compression straps.
 It rides securely, keeps your main compartment free for soft gear, and is easy to access at camp.